python-poetry/poetry/docs/cli.md

 ### Options

 * `--without`: The dependency groups to ignore.
-* `--why`: Include reverse dependencies where applicable.
 * `--with`: The optional dependency groups to include.
 * `--only`: The only dependency groups to include.
 * `--default`: Only include the main dependencies. (**Deprecated**)
 * `--no-dev`: Do not list the dev dependencies. (**Deprecated**)
 * `--tree`: List the dependencies as a tree.
+    * `--why`: When listing the tree for a single package, start from parents.
 * `--latest (-l)`: Show the latest version.
 * `--outdated (-o)`: Show the latest version but only for packages that are outdated.